ventus-ag/documentation/content/products/networking/load-balancers.md

 #### Delete Listener

 To delete the Listener, do the following:
-- identify this unnecessary Listener on the on the the LISTENERS TAB on the *Load Balancer details page*;
+- identify this unnecessary Listener on the on the LISTENERS TAB on the *Load Balancer details page*;
 - click on the **Actions** icon and select the **Delete** in the list of available options;
 - confirm the Listener deletion on the next opened *Confirmation window*.
 ![](../../../assets/images/lb/26.png?classes=border,shadow)